louishenrifranc/ImageFilling/README.md

   ![](images/sample4_fake.PNG)
   ![](images/true_image4.PNG)

+I observed that it's harder for the model to fill images when the background is very blurry in its nature, like vegetation.

 #### Second wave
 I am aggresively turning on dropout, it really seems to overfit my training set:
 ![](images/new_running_experiment.PNG)